OAuth_Configuration_Guide

 Verify that the certificate has been created and exported to the C:\WINDOWS\SYSTEM32 folder

-In the left-hand navigation select 'App registrations':
+In the left-hand navigation open Applications and select 'App registrations':

 Click on the 'New registration' button: